-Between 1.75 m and 4.50 m forward of the aft-most point used to determine Lh, no part of the deck or cockpit surface below the waterline + 300 mm, when the boat is heeled to 90°, can be lower than the sheer of the same section when the boat is floating upright.
+Between 1.75 m and 4.50 m forward of the aft-most point used to determine Lh, no part of the deck or cockpit surface can be lower than the sheer of the same section outside a plane situated 1,350 mm from the centerline when the boat is floating upright.

 Between 4.50 m forward of the aft-most point used to determine Lh and the bow, no part of the deck or coachroof can be lower than the sheer of the same section, with the exception of an anchor locker.
 The aft-most point of the anchor locker shall be less than 1.50 metres from the bow, and its total volume less than 0.4m3.
 Between 1.75m forward of the aft-most point used to determine Lh and the bow, no non-watertight locker may be installed in such a way that it would be below the waterline + 300 mm when the boat is heeled to 90°.